Ithza-Lopez/RockyRobotics/README.md

 **NOTE: on the top of this file there is a variable for z_val, change that as needed in mm depending on the camera height**

+**Additional Note: Place the camera on the first block and make sure all blocks are within the frame**

+Connect the camera to the computer and run the detect_distance file.
+It should pull up the camera with a black dot and varying distances.

+**NOTE: Due to the fluctuations in vision, the mathematical output expects an increasing distance as each block is scanned in order.
+If the detected distance is less than the previous one, then it does not detect the distances**

 ### Block Distance Detection
 #code explanation
 #hardware used